Docs

 gem 'opentelemetry-instrumentation-http'

 The opentelemetry-instrumentation-http gem provides automatic instrumentation for HTTP requests made using the Net::HTTP library.
 It captures trace data for outgoing HTTP requests, including request headers, response status, and timing information.
-This gem helps in tracing the external dependencies of your application.
+This gem helps in tracing the external dependencies of your app.

 gem 'opentelemetry-instrumentation-active_record', require: false